WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 ## Test Script Summary
-Overall, the testing.py script tests how the data processing script, govtech.py handles various edge cases:

-1. Empty JSON file
+The `testing.py` script rigorously evaluates the behavior of `govtech.py` by subjecting it to several edge cases.
+The primary objectives include:

+### Edge Cases Covered:

+1. **Empty JSON file**: Determines how the system copes with the absence of data.
-2. JSON file containing restaraunts with invalid country codes that are not found in the provided Country-Code.xlsx file
+2. **Invalid Country Codes**: Assesses behavior when restaurants have country codes not found in `Country-Code.xlsx`.
-3. Empty Photo URL, where the photo_url of a even's photo is not present

-and ensures that the data processing behaves as expected for these cases.
+3. **Absent Photo URLs**: Reviews how restaurants with missing photo URLs are processed.

+Each test is designed to guarantee that the data processing adapts gracefully to these cases, ensuring data integrity and robust system behavior.

-Setup:
+### Setup:

 Before each test, the script sets up some prerequisites, including file paths to specific JSON files: